 Archery Canada modifications to the classification rules apply only to domestic competitions.
 Athletes with a domestic classification only may not compete in international events until they have obtained their World Archery Classification.

-To be classified, athletes must submit the Para_Athlete_Medical_Form with a personal headshot to email@example.com at least 4 weeks prior to an event.
-Athletes wishing to be classified with a visual impairment must follow IBSA rules for submission of the VI_Medical_Form.
+To be classified, athletes must submit the Medical Intake Form (MIF) with a personal headshot to firstname.lastname@example.org at least 30 days prior to an event.
+Athletes wishing to be classified with a visual impairment must follow IBSA rules for submission of the Visually Impaired Medical Form.
 Once the requisite forms and photo are submitted, they will be sent to the classifiers to be verified for completeness and eligibility.
 If the athlete has an impairment that is not eligible the athlete will be notified so they can choose whether to attend the event.

 Once deemed as eligible, archers are evaluated as per the classification evaluation processes and placed in one of the following classification groups, assigned a classification status and placed in an appropriate sport class and will receive their national classification card.
 The archer can then discuss with the Archery Canada Para Coordinator if they should apply for their International Card.